Lollipop (Lil Wayne song)

 "Lollipop" is a song by American rapper and singer Lil Wayne posthumously featuring fellow American singer Static Major.
 A dirty rap song with hip house, trap and R&B elements, it was released on March 13, 2008 as the lead single from the former's sixth studio album Tha Carter III.
-The track, which heavily utilizes the Auto-Tune vocal effect, was produced by American record producers Deezle and Jim Jonsin.
+The track, which heavily utilizes the Auto-Tune vocal effect, was produced by American record producers Deezle and Jim Jonsin and features lyrics about sexual desire and oral sex.
 A remixed version with a guest appearance from American rapper Kanye West, as well as featuring new verses from Lil Wayne, was released as a bonus track for the album on iTunes.

 "Lollipop" became the most successful song by both artists, as it spent five non-consecutive weeks atop the US Billboard Hot 100.
 Static Major died on February 25, 2008, approximately two weeks before the song's release, making it the eighth song to peak the chart after the death of a credited artist.
 It received diamond certification by the Recording Industry Association of America (RIAA) for selling ten million units in the United States and was ranked the number one hip hop song of 2008 by MTV.
 The song reached number one on the 2008 issue of Notarized by BET.
 The song was ranked at number five on Rolling Stones list of the 100 Best Songs of 2008.
 With 9.1 million copies sold as of January 2009, "Lollipop" was named 2008's best-selling digital single worldwide by IFPI.